Skip to content

 Add the {discriminator_property} property to the event schema.

-⚠️ Websocket/EventDiscriminatorNotAnEnum
+⚠️ WebSocket/EventDiscriminatorNotAnEnum

 Skipped event because its discriminator type was not enum.